karanshah229/commit-message-generator/README.md

 # Automatic Commit Message Generator

+## What You'll Build

-You need to create an AI agent that analyzes code changes and suggests a commit message in [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+Your AI agent will analyze code changes and generate commit messages following the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

-### Inputs
+## Inputs

 Your agent will have access to:

--   The `diff` of staged changes.
+-   **Git diff**: The staged changes in your repository
--   The current Git `branch name`.
+-   **Branch name**: The current Git branch you're working on
--   A list of recent commit messages from the repository.
+-   **Recent commits**: A list of previous commit messages for context
--   Tools at Your Disposal
+-   **Kanban integration**: A pre-configured MCP server to fetch ticket details

+## Tools You Can Use

-    -   We have provided a Kanban MCP server that is already integrated into your project.
+-   **Kanban MCP Server**: Already integrated into your project.
+You can fetch the ticket details using the tools provided by this server.

-    -   You can use it to fetch details about tickets, which can provide valuable context for your commit messages.
-    -   The code to create the tools for the kanban MCP server are not written and you have to write those.
+> Note: You need to write the code that exposes the tools from the MCP server.
+See kanban/main.py

-### Output Requirements
+## Requirements

-The generated commit messages must be:
+Your generated commit messages must be:

--   **Concise and Clear**: Easy to understand at a glance.
+-   **Concise and Clear**: Easy to understand at a glance
--   **Formatted Correctly**: Following the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+-   **Correctly Formatted**: Follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)
--   **Relevant**: The message should accurately reflect the changes in the diff.
+-   **Accurate**: Reflect the actual changes in your code
--   **Consistent with previous commits**: The message should accurately reflect the tone and style of the previous commit messages.
+-   **Consistent**: Match the tone and style of previous commits
--   **Context-Aware**: If the branch name contains a ticket ID (e.g., `feature/TICKET-123-new-auth-flow`), the agent should use the ticket information from the Kanban MCP server to enrich the commit message.
+-   **Context-Aware**: Use ticket information when available (e.g., from branch names like `feature/TICKET-123-new-auth-flow`)

+## Example

-**Example of a good commit message:**
+Here's what a good commit message looks like:

 ```markdown
 feat(api): add support for pagination